Denta

 Denta (Denta; Denta; Дента; Banat Bulgarian: Dénta) is a commune in Timiș County, Romania.
 It is composed of four villages: Breștea, Denta (commune seat), Rovinița Mare and Rovinița Mică.

 Geography

-Denta is located in the southwest of Timiș County, about 40 km south from Timișoara and 5 km south from Deta, the nearest town.
-It is crossed by the Bârzava River, canalized from Denta to Serbia.
+Denta is located in the southwest of Timiș County, about 40 km south of Timișoara and 5 km south of Deta, the nearest town.
+It is crossed by the river Bârzava, canalized from Denta to Serbia.

 History

 Denta was first mentioned in 1322 (Dench), when it belonged to Krassó County.
 The settlement is however much older.
 It is assumed that between Deta and Denta there was the Roman castrum of Potula, through which passed the Roman road connecting Canonia (Vršac) to Zurobara (probably Timișoara).
 Several Roman vestiges were discovered here, including a border stone.
 Béla IV of Hungary would have built a fortress here in 1241.
 Thus, after the retreat of the Tatars, there were several fortresses in the area, including Denta.
 In the 16th century, when Banat was a Turkish eyalet, Denta was an Ottoman fortress that belonged to the Eyalet of Temeşvar.
 The plague epidemics of the 17th century also affected Denta.
 Turkish scholar Evliya Çelebi recalls the Denta Fortress in 1660.
 He says that it is "placed on the bank of Timiș River with reinforcements in four corners.
 The fortress is guarded by a captain with 50 soldiers.
 It has a military depot, a mosque, a restaurant and a few small shops" and that "there are many fruitful gardens in the fortress".
 The Ottoman rule ends in 1716, when Prince Eugene of Savoy enters Timișoara.
 Consequently the Turkish troops withdraw from the Denta Fortress, which thus comes under the rule of the Austrian Empire.
 At that time, Denta had about 100 houses.
 In 1720, the first colonizations with Germans began.
 In order to ensure their religious service, the Roman Catholic parish was established in 1724.
 Thus, until the outbreak of the Austro-Turkish War of 1737, 37 German families lived in Denta.
 In 1745 the first Bulgarian families moved here.
 In the same year, the construction of the Bârzava Canal begins.
 On 15 February 1796, Denta received the right to hold weekly fairs.